xability/a11y_ds_course/syllabus.md

     e.
 Title

 2. Use cases for bar charts.

-3. Creating bar charts with Pandas using Titanic data set.
+3. Load data

-4. Loading the Dataset

 5. Explore and choose the data

-6. Prepare the data by ensuring the 'Survived' column is categorical with meaningful labels.
+6. Create a Bar plot

-### Practical Exercise bar Plots
+##### Practical Exercise bar Plots

 1. Hands on Exercise

     a.
-Participants create and customize bar plots using provided data.
+Participants create and review bar plots with Seaborn and an Accessible library

-### Introduction to Histograms (35 minutes)
+#### Session 2: Introduction to Histograms (35 minutes)

 1. Definitions, description and components.